MAIF/otoroshi/manual/src/main/paradox/deploy/aws.md

 AWS Elastic Beanstalk can manage multiple environments of the same application, for instance environments can be (prod, preprod, expriments...).

-Otoroshi is a bit particular, it doesn't make much sense to have multiple environments, since Otoroshi will handle all the requests from/to downstream services regardless of the environment.
+Otoroshi is a bit particular, it doesn't make much sense to have multiple environments, since Otoroshi will handle all the requests from/to backend services regardless of the environment.

 As you see in the image above, we are now configuring the Otoroshi-env, the one and only environment of Otoroshi.